About the HCoC

 Committing to additional international security instruments such as the HCoC may face reluctance from some states.
 Some fear they may have to dedicate scarce resources to issues that are not prominent among their security priorities.
 Others may be wary of non-proliferation obligations that they perceive as impinging on their right to access to technologies.
 However, the HCoC is cost-free and requires a very limited administrative burden as states can use a standardised nil form for their annual declaration.
 In return, it provides an opportunity for African states to gain information shared via the restricted internet platform by other subscribing states on their missiles and launchers policy and on launches, as well as to voice concerns on matters on which they are usually not involved.

 The HCoC could also provide benefits in terms of space developments.
-As well as addressing ballistic missile launches, the HCoC covers space launches, given that the same technologies can be used for both applications (they have a ‘dual–use’ character).
-The HCoC recognises that ‘states should not be excluded from utilising the benefits of space for peaceful purposes’ but offers a set of principles and a framework for declaring space launches.
+As well as addressing ballistic missile launches, the HCoC covers space launches, given that the same technologies can be used for both applications (they have a ‘dual-use’ character).
+The HCoC recognises that ‘states should not be excluded from utilising the benefits of space for peaceful purposes but offers a set of principles and a framework for declaring space launches.
 This can be of particular importance as developments in the field of space have increased in Africa in the past few years.
-An African Space Agency is being developed by the African Union (AU), and many states have already set up national space agencies.5 Several states have built satellites, including Ghana, Nigeria and South Africa, and current trends in space activities show that satellites are getting smaller and cheaper – while becoming more capable.
-Finally, the potential applications are widespread: better telecommunications and education, crop monitoring, infrastructure management, support in response to natural disasters, etc. While no satellite has been launched from the African continent so far, space launching capabilities are likely to be developed in the mid to long–term, and the HCoC could provide a relevant framework to establish the peaceful nature of these developments.
+An African Space Agency has been created by the African Union (AU), and many states have already set up national space agencies.7 Several states have built satellites, including Ghana, Nigeria, South Africa, Rwanda, Angola, Morocco, Algeria…, and current trends in space activities show that satellites are getting smaller and cheaper – while becoming more capable.
+Finally, the potential applications are widespread: better telecommunications and education, crop monitoring, infrastructure management, support in response to natural disasters, etc. While no satellite has been launched from the African continent so far, space launching capabilities are likely to be developed in the mid to long-term, and the HCoC could provide a relevant framework to establish the peaceful nature of these developments.

 The HCoC within the arms control, disarmament and non-proliferation regime